microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution03.md

 ## Tips
 TODO: The student guide tips reference the [Azure SQL Tips](https://github.com/microsoft/azure-sql-tips/wiki/Azure-SQL-Database-tips) project for a collection of best practices.
 Need to spend some more time on these and investigate how to leverage better.

+[rocavalc TODO:]
+- Add the screenshots and the steps to run Azure SQL DB Tips
+- Show the steps on how to setup and run [SQL Insights](https://techcommunity.microsoft.com/t5/azure-sql/azure-monitor-sql-insights-preview/ba-p/2211405)
+- borrow out scenario from Module 4 of Azure SQL Fundamentals
+- Add all related steps to the Jupyter Notebook